syncfusion-content/ej2-angular-docs/ej2-angular/tab/how-to/customize-tab-content-height.md

 domainurl: ##DomainURL##
 ---

-# Customize tab content height in Angular Tab Component
+# Customize tab content height in Angular Component

 You can change the Tab content height by using the [`heightAdjustMode`](https://ej2.syncfusion.com/angular/documentation/api/tab/#heightadjustmode) property.
 By default, the Tab content [`heightAdjustMode`](https://ej2.syncfusion.com/angular/documentation/api/tab/#heightadjustmode) property is set to `Content` value.